 The TCP port in the local host where the class binds.

-Setting it to 0 (default) enables the class to choose a port at random.
-The chosen port will be shown by the LocalPort property after the connection is established.
+Setting this property to 0 (default) enables the system to choose an open port at random.
+The chosen port will be returned by the LocalPort property after the connection is established.

 LocalPort cannot be changed once a connection is made.
-Any attempt to set the LocalPort property when a connection is active will generate an error.
+Any attempt to set this property when a connection is active will generate an error.